-Environments can be configured to be either:
+Environments can be configured to be either

-- Independant namespaces in the same Cluster, or
+independent namespaces in the same cluster or

-- Each environment is deployed in its own cluster.
+each Environment is deployed in its own cluster.

-(It is possible to have some environments, e.g. Production and Staging deploy to their own unique clusters while at the same time deploying all development environments as independent namespaces in the same cluster.)
+(It is possible to have some Environments, e.g. Production and Staging, deploy to their own unique clusters while at the same time deploying all development environments as independent namespaces in the same cluster.)

-Environments can also include environment specific External Resources.
+Environments can also include environment-specific External Resources.

 Humanitec can also manage and provision dependencies that are external to the cluster.
-We call these “External Resources”.
+These resources are called External Resources.
 Examples include:

-- Postgres databases provided via a managed service such as Google CloudSQL,
+PostgreSQL databases provided via a managed service such as Google CloudSQL,

-- DNS Names provisioned using Cloudflare Managed DNS or
+DNS Names provisioned using Cloudflare Managed DNS, or